irgaly/android-remove-unused-resources-plugin/README.md

 This is useful for CI because that is provided by gradle task.

+# Concept

+* This plugin uses Android Lint results xml file for detect unused resources.
+  * It supports multi module Android project, because of using Android Lint.
+* This plugin provides gradle task.
+  * It is suitable to run in CI action.
+  * It is equivalent to Android Studio's `Refactor > Remove Unused Resources...` action.

 # Usage

 Apply the plugin to your app module.